Investing in Good Roads, Reliable Sewers and Strong Infrastructure

 Job Creation Starts at Home

 Transit Windsor routes have not kept up with developments in Ward 7.
 Expanding bus routes helps seniors, students and professionals get to their destination such as a swimming pool, library, school, doctor and work.
-As a Transit Board Member I was proud to expand Lauzon 10 services and include bus-stops right at the door of the WFCU Centre.
+I supported the expansion of Lauzon 10 services, the purchase of 24 new transit buses, and the installation of 120 bus shelters across the city.

 Strong Schools, Strong Economy

 I believe education is the foundation of economic development and that the city has an important role to play in both.
-I work hard to bring more resources and partnerships to our schools through programs such as FIRST Robotics and making our libraries more innovative.
-I led the bid to establish the annual Windsor Essex Great Lakes Robotics Regional – the largest high school robotics tournament in Canada – which will pump up to $1 million into our city each year and draw 2000 competitors and visitors.
+I work hard to bring more resources and partnerships to our schools through programs such as FIRST Robotics and making our libraries more innovative by establishing a tech hub at Forest Glade Library.
+I led the bid to establish the annual Windsor Essex Great Lakes Robotics Regional – which pumps up to $1 million into our city each year and draws 2000 competitors and visitors to our City.